Addy01-git/Image-Collection/README.md

 # Image-Collection
-automated image collection using OpenCV
+A simple script used to make your machine learning process easier by automating image collection using your webcam.